Love (magazine): History

 Despite its glossy pages, the magazine has a raw look.
 Black-and-white photography dominates, and most of the color photography has a muted palette, as if the pictures have aged and faded.
 Some images are clearly fashion photography; others are more like inventive snapshots.
 Nudity is plentiful in many styles, from the grittily pornographic to the breathtakingly artistic.

-The first cover in 2009 featured American singer-songwriter Beth Ditto, naked.
-Later covers have featured Madonna, Cher, Kate Moss, Miley Cyrus, Lea T, Justin Bieber, and even (for the tenth issue) Minnie Mouse.

 Grand left the magazine in September 2020.
-She was replaced by Whembley Sewell who announced plans to move the magazine to the United States.
+She was replaced by Whembley Sewell and the magazine moved its offices to the United States now overseen by them.
+Love became digital only and slowly winded down operations until closure in 2024.

+Relaunch

+LOVE will return in September 2025 no longer published by Condé Nast ran by Juan Costa Paz and Nordine Benotmane, the relaunched title will be edited from Paris with 'distinct perspective that steps outside the Anglo-American fashion axis, rooted in European culture, but engaged with a global creative community,'.
+The magazine will be based in Paris and distribution focused on New York, Paris, Milan, London, and Los Angeles.